 I was actually surprised by how pretty the fountain was.
 I knew it would be pretty, but for some reason I wasn’t expecting it to be that impressive.

-So, one of my favorite things about traveling in Europe is observing Russian tourists.
-They feel the need to take ‘sexy’ pictures at every site they go to.
+One of my favorite things about traveling in Europe is observing Russian tourists.
+They often feel the need to take ‘sexy’ pictures at every site they go to.
 A simple smile and normal pose aren’t good enough.

 Props to the zoom on my camera for capturing this.
 This is how she was posing for like 5 minutes.